casper-network/docs-1.5.X/source/docs/casper/concepts/serialization-standard.md

 The header portion of a transaction, structurally, is defined as follows:

 -   `chain_name`: Chain name is a human-readable string describing the name of the chain as detailed in the chainspec.
 It is serialized as a [String](#string-clvalue-string).
 -   `timestamp`: A timestamp is a struct that is a unary tuple containing a `u64` value.
 This value is a count of the milliseconds since the UNIX epoch.
-Thus the value `1603994401469` serializes as `0xbd3a847575010000`
+Thus the value `1603994401469` serializes as `0xbd3a847575010000`.
--   `ttl`: The **Time to live** is defined as the amount of time for which transaction is considered valid.
+-   `ttl`: The **Time to live** is defined as the amount of time for which the transaction is considered valid.
 The `ttl` serializes in the same manner as the timestamp.
 -   `body_hash`: Body hash is a hash over the contents of the [transaction body](#transactionv1body).
 It serializes as the byte representation of the hash itself.
 -   [`pricing_mode`](#pricingmode-pricingmode)
 -   [`initator_addr`](#initiatoraddr-initiatoraddr)